This Week in Apps #119 - That's a Lot of Money!

-5. The Highest Earning Games Last Month
+5. The Highest Earning Games in the US in May

 May was a great month for games.
 Well, some games.
 Really, Candy Crush!
 I got ahead of myself there.
 This week I crunched the numbers and ranked the highest earning games in the US for May.
 A bit behind schedule... thanks for your patience.